 The signatory statement is considered rescinded, revoked, or dissolved when a change of insurance plans requires a new initial Application.
 The required person must sign the initial Application.
+The designated person(s) is not authorized to execute or cancel a policy.
 The Policy Change modifies an existing Application; the non-substantive signatory statement remains in effect on the existing Application, unless canceled or revoked by the Policy Change.